-It should be noted that a fee is charged by the University for any resit examinations which you are required to take (this is a one-of fee regardless of the number of resit examinations to be taken).
-The fee is payable directly to the Student Services Centre, and can be made via the online store: https://estore.manchester.ac.uk/.
+It should be noted that a fee may be charged by the University for any resit examinations which you are required to take.
+The fee is payable directly to the Student Services Centre and can be made via the online store: https://estore.manchester.ac.uk/.